 Goal 1: Locate new residential development in appropriate areas.

-- To discourage development on prime ag soils. - Guide new housing to locations where the extension of service provision will be easiest to deliver.
+- Discourage development in natural areas and on prime farmland. - Guide new housing to locations where the extension of service provision will be easiest to deliver. - Encourage development of housing to locate near the Villages of Edgar and Fenwood.